Go cgo Comment Parsing Discrepancy Enables Code Smuggling

 Vulnerability Analysis

-CVE-2025-61732 is exploitable with local system access, requires user interaction.
-This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to be very high.
+CVE-2025-61732 is exploitable with network access, and does not require authorization privileges or user interaction.
+This vulnerability is consided to have a high level of attack complexity.
+The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality and integrity, and no impact on availability.

 Attack Vector: